A Quick Historic Debunking of the “Heritage, Not Hate” Defense

 He also drew attention to ways in which it had been altered:

 Another change in the constitution relates to the length of the tenure of the presidential office.
 In the new constitution it is six years instead of four, and the President rendered ineligible for a re-election.
 This is certainly a decidedly conservative change.
 It will remove from the incumbent all temptation to use his office or exert the powers confided to him for any objects of personal ambition.

 (There was no way to test this change empirically — the first and only President of the CSA never completed his term — but I don’t think it would have had the intended effect.
 If anything, such a president would display more corruption, because he had 1. less time to accomplish his goals, and 2. no election to lose if he screwed up.
-Regardless, I applaud the change in principle.
+Regardless, I applaud the intent of the change.
 The idea of somehow enticing a president to act in good faith remains appealing, especially today.)

-The most salient point, however, were the philosophical underpinnings of the changes, which Stephens made sure to highlight in full.
-(Emphasis is mine.)
+The most salient point, however, were the philosophical underpinnings of the changes, which Stephens made sure to highlight in full (emphasis mine):

 But not to be tedious in enumerating the numerous changes for the better, allow me to allude to one other though last, not least. … The prevailing ideas entertained by [Thomas Jefferson] and most of the leading statesmen at the time of the formation of the old constitution, were that the enslavement of the African was in violation of the laws of nature; that it was wrong in principle, socially, morally, and politically. … Those ideas, however, were fundamentally wrong.
 They rested upon the assumption of the equality of races.
 This was an error.
 It was a sandy foundation, and the government built upon it fell when the “storm came and the wind blew.”